awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

 #### Creating a New VPC

-If you do not have an existing VPC you wish to use, a VPC will be created for you with private subnets and all the relevant VPC Endpoints required by the Amazon S3 Find and Forget solution.
+If you do not have an existing VPC you wish to use, a solution provided VPC can be created by setting _DeployVpc_ to true when deploying the solution.
+The solution provided VPC only has private subnets and has all the relevant VPC Endpoints required by the Amazon S3 Find and Forget solution.

 #### Using an Existing VPC

-If you wish to use an existing VPC in your account with the Amazon S3 Find and Forget solution, you must ensure that when deploying the solution you select subnets and security groups which permit access to the aforementioned services.
+If you wish to use an existing VPC in your account with the Amazon S3 Find and Forget solution, you must ensure that when deploying the solution you select subnets and security groups which permit access to the aforementioned services and you set _DeployVpc_ to false.

 You can obtain your subnet and security group IDs from the AWS Console or by using the AWS CLI.
 If using the AWS CLI, you can use the following command to